Ghana must seize hard-won fiscal space to drive growth, jobs – IMF - MyJoyOnline

 Audio By Carbonatix

-The International Monetary Fund (IMF) on Friday, May 15, urged Ghana to take full advantage of the significant fiscal space created by its strong policy reforms and economic stabilisation programme to drive strategic investments and create jobs for its people.
+The International Monetary Fund (IMF) on Friday urged Ghana to take full advantage of the significant fiscal space created by its strong policy reforms and economic stabilisation programme to drive strategic investments and provide jobs for the people.

-IMF Chief Mission for Ghana, Ruben Atoyan, made the call during a joint briefing with the Ministry of Finance in Accra, following a Staff-Level Agreement on the sixth review under the Extended Credit Facility (ECF) arrangement.
+Mr Ruben Atoyan, IMF Chief Mission for Ghana, made the call during a joint briefing with the Ministry of Finance in Accra, on the back of a Staff-Level Agreement on the sixth review under the Extended Credit Facility (ECF) arrangement.

+This ushers the country into a new 36-month Policy Coordination Instrument request.

-Mr Atoyan, who is also a Division Chief in the IMF’s African Department, described Ghana’s fiscal and economic turnaround as “remarkable,” noting that the country was now in a position to use the gains from its reforms to accelerate growth and create jobs.
+Mr Atoyan, who is also a Division Chief for IMF’s African Department, described Ghana’s fiscal and economic turnaround as “remarkable,” noting its current position of deploying the policy dividends to accelerate growth and create job.

-“The fiscal space is ultimately the space the Government generated through strong policies and can now be used to support economic growth, employment, and strategic investment in key sectors.
+“The fiscal space is ultimately the space the Government generated strong policies and now can be used going forward to support economic growth, employment and strategic investment in important sectors.
 This was much of our discussion,” he said.

-Looking ahead, the IMF official identified two key risks Ghana must manage carefully as it transitions from stabilisation to growth: maintaining strong fiscal safeguards and exposure to gold price volatility.
+Looking ahead, the IMF Division Chief identified two principal risks that Ghana must navigate carefully as it transitioned from stabilisation to growth – maintaining strong fiscal safeguards and exposure to gold price volatility.

-On fiscal measures, he recommended tighter expenditure controls, particularly among state-owned enterprises (SOEs), through public-private partnerships and by avoiding spending outside the central government’s budget framework.
+On fiscal measures, he recommended better expenditure control, particularly among state-owned enterprise (SOEs) through public-private partnerships and avoiding spending outside the central government’s budget perimeter.

-On gold price volatility, he cautioned that commodity prices remain inherently unpredictable, especially in the current uncertain geopolitical environment, and urged authorities to use the current favourable terms of trade to build adequate buffers.
+On gold price volatility, he cautioned that commodity prices were inherently unpredictable, especially in the current uncertain geopolitical environment, urging authorities to use the current favourable terms of trade to build adequate buffers.

-Ghana’s Minister of Finance, Dr Cassiel Ato Forson, said the country’s focus after the ECF programme would centre on three priorities: stability, resilience, and development.
+Dr Cassiel Ato Baah Forson, the Minister of Finance, noted that the country’s focus after the ECF programme would be pivoted on three key things – stability, resilience, and development.

-“Stability will build resilience, and then we will use that resilience to develop.
-Clearly, stability has been achieved — we’ve announced it, and it has been confirmed by the Fund.
-It is now time for us to develop and create jobs,” he said.
+“Stability will build resilience and then use the resilience to develop.
+Clearly, the stability is done, we’ve announced the same and it’s been confirmed by the Fund.
+It’s now time for us to develop and create jobs,” he said.

-“In the coming days, we will announce our flagship development strategy, the ‘new economy,’ which will focus on key areas of development and job creation,” he added.
+“In the coming days, we’ll be announcing our flagship design – the ‘new economy,’ where we’ll be looking at areas of development and job creation,” he said.

-“Be assured that from stability, we will build resilience, and from resilience, we will build an economy that benefits the masses.”
+“Be assured that from stability, we’ll build resilience and from resilience we’ll build an economy that will benefit the masses.”

 Latest Stories